Should you get a canoe or kayak for fishing? Which is better?

 Fishing kayaks are generally more stable than fishing canoes.

 Fishing kayaks are very wide and feature a flat hull that offers exceptional primary stability.
 This means that they don’t feel tippy at all.
 You can even fish while standing in a number of fishing kayaks.
 It is the kind of vessel you want when fighting a big fish or when you have a restless child/dog on board.

 A canoe, on the other hand, has a V-shaped hull.
 Although this hull type is awesome when it comes to speed and tracking, it’s not as good for stability.
-For beginners, especially, a canoe can feel slightly unstable.
+For beginners, especially, a canoe can feel less stable.

 Additionally, a canoe rides high on the water, raising your center of gravity.
 This doesn’t help with stability at all.

 Kayaks are much more maneuverable than canoes.
-You can make quick turns and navigate an area with a lot of obstacles.
-Because of how easy they are to control, yaks will work better in rougher conditions.
+With a fishing kayak you can make quick turns and navigate an area with a lot of obstacles.
+Because of how easy they are to control, fishing kayaks will work better in rougher conditions.
 If you will be fishing in waters that require impressive maneuverability, go for a kayak.